 There are several ways you can view the ancient city’s lights but in my opinion only one is the best.

 Walking – You can definitely walk all of the narrow streets, enjoy sitting in the parks underneath the lights.
 But with young kids, even though they are impressed for the first five seconds, you really can’t keep them inspired to walk the entire district to see more lights.
 This is best done with older kids or adults only.

 Driving – Most likely when visiting St. Augustine you will be arriving in a car.
 Driving the little narrow streets can be a fun way to see the lights.
 However, knowing how I drive, I focus too much on what’s in front of me, rather than taking in what is around me.
 Plus, kids don’t really see the novelty of being in ‘their’ car for some fancy-schmancy lights and can make the fun experience into a moan of ‘When do we go home’.
 Again, this is better done if you can drive and enjoy your surroundings and with older kids or just adults.

 Trolley Tours – You probably figured it out already.
 But yes, this is by far the best way to go.
 There are several companies to choose from in town, but we decided to go with the Red Train Trolley that is run by Ripley’s Believe It or Not museum.
 Just the fact that we are going to go on a trolley gets the kids into the mood.

-When we arrived the staff were dressed up in Christmas gear doing silly things with their wands as we boarded the train.
-Loud, fun Christmas songs played off the trolley and we were handed cool glasses that made all the lights turn into Gingerbread men.
+When we arrived, the staff was dressed up in Christmas gear doing silly things with their wands as we boarded the train.
+Loud, fun Christmas songs played off the trolley, and we were handed cool glasses that made all the lights turn into Gingerbread men.